mandober/debrief.math/260-function/fn.GLOSSARY.md

 ## Function
 A function is a functional relation, meaning that a relation to qualify as a function it has to possess two properties.
 The first property is absolutely essential: an element of the domain cannot be associated with two distinct elements of the codomain, or such relation is not a function.
 Relations that have this property (right-unique relations) are *partial functions*.
 Of relations that are partial functions, *total functions* are those that have the second property (left-total relations): all elements in the domain of a relation must participate in the relation (must be associated with some element of the codomain).

+## Functions-as-values
+Functions-as-values means treating *function definitions* (lambda abstractions) as bona-fide values: allowing to pass a function as an argument into another function, and/or to return a function (function definition) from another function.
+Functions-as-values is a crucial property of lambda calculus, but is not otherwise much used in math in general.

+The concept of function-as-a-value is a very different kind of value compared to a *function value*: the latter just means the value that the function returned (returns), but the former means treating functions (function definitions) as first-class values, so they may be

 ## Function value
+Function value is a value that a function will eventually return when it is applied to an argument of appropriate type.
+We cannot which concrete value will that be, only the type of the return value, read off from the function's type signature.
+The phrase "function value" is often paraphrased as, e.g. "Boolean-valued function", which means a function that takes some unknown type but returns a Boolean value.
+On the other hand, "Boolean function" means a function that both takes and returns a Boolean.
+There is no generally accepted phrase that is used to signify just the input type of a function while leaving the return type open ("Boolean-taking function" seems fine, but it's not lore).

 Unapplied functions do not have a simple (flat, base) value (although sometimes functions themselves are considered as values, but this is a special case).
 When a function `f : A → B` is applied to an appropriate input - which must be an element in the domain set `A`, we get the expression `f(x)`, where `x ∈ A`.
 This expression denotes the function application - it means the function `f` is applied to an input `x` - and it evaluates to a value (fingers crossed), which is usually denoted by `y`, which is an element of the codomain `B`, such that `f(x) = y`.
 Here, the variable `y` has the same value as the expression `f(x)` - they both denote the same element (value) in `B` - that element is the value of `f` at `x`.

 ## Function signature